antunity/GameData/README.md

 * **Template & Definition System**: A built-in caching layer allows you to define "template" data that can be registered and retrieved efficiently.
 * **ScriptableObject Integration**: Extends `ScriptableObject` through `GameDataAsset` to allow data definitions to live as project assets.
 * **Safe Data Copying**: Utilizes an `ICopyable` interface to ensure that complex data structures can be cloned without reference bleeding between instances.
-* **Lazy Rehydration**: Automatically rebuilds internal lookup indices only when accessed, bypassing Unity's serialization depth issues and "empty list" bugs.
+* **Lazy Initialization**: Automatically rebuilds internal lookup indices only when accessed, bypassing Unity's serialization depth issues and "empty list" bugs.

 ---